The following checklist contains cluster, host, and virtual machine requirements that you need to be aware of before using vSphere Fault Tolerance.

 You must meet the following cluster requirements before you use Fault Tolerance.

-For legacy hosts prior to ESX/ESXi 4.1, this tab lists the host build number instead.
+Note: For legacy hosts prior to ESX/ ESXi 4.1, this tab lists the host build number instead.
 Patches can cause host build numbers to vary between ESX and ESXi installations.
 To ensure that your legacy hosts are FT compatible, do not mix legacy ESX and ESXi hosts in an FT pair.

 Host Requirements for Fault Tolerance

 You must meet the following host requirements before you use Fault Tolerance.